-Consulting services: The acquisition of Enzumo in June 2020 expanded the Group's revenue stream to include 'Consulting services' in Segment reporting.
-The Group now earns revenue from the provision of XPLAN consulting, XPLAN configuration and a comprehensive suite of advice delivery services.
+Consulting services: The Group earns revenue from the provision of XPLAN consulting, XPLAN tailoring and configuration and a comprehensive suite of advice delivery services, to meet specific business needs.
 Enzumo leverages the knowledge of solution specialists to design, develop and deploy customisations to XPLAN sites.
 Revenue is recognised on an over time basis when the performance obligations are met.